-- c) accumulated grades of B or better in course units aggregating to at least 50% of the total credits offered for the course units considered under (a) above, AND - d) passed all course units of the 4th year of study during the first attempt, AND e) completed the relevant requirements within a period of four consecutive academic years. - 25) The student who has the highest GPA on completing the Bachelor of Science Honours in Speech and Hearing Sciences in Speech and Language Therapy, shall be awarded a gold medal, provided that the student - a) has completed the relevant requirements within four consecutive academic years, AND - b) has passed all course units during the first attempt, AND - c) has obtained grades of B or better in more than 50% of the total number of credits offered, AND - d) has obtained a minimum GPA of 3.70. - 26) The student who has the highest GPA on completing the Bachelor of Science Honours in Speech and Hearing Sciences in Audiology, shall be awarded a gold medal, provided that the student - a) has completed the relevant requirements within four consecutive academic years, AND - b) has passed all course units during the first attempt, AND - c) has obtained grades of B or better in more than 50% of the total number of credits offered, AND - d) has obtained a minimum GPA of 3.70. - 27) A student who does not fulfil the requirements stipulated in Section - 21) for award of the Bachelor of Science Honours in Speech and Hearing Sciences but who
+- c) accumulated grades of B or better in at least 50% course units offered in each academic year in all four years of study,, AND - d) passed all course units of the 4th year of study during the first attempt, AND - e) completed the relevant requirements within a period of four consecutive academic years. - 25) The student who has the highest GPA with a first class on completing the Bachelor of Science Honours in Speech and Hearing Sciences in Speech and Language Therapy, shall be awarded a gold medal, provided that the student - a) has completed the relevant requirements within four consecutive academic years, AND - b) has passed all course units during the first attempt, AND - c) has obtained grades of B or better in more than 50% of the total number of credits offered, AND - d) has obtained a minimum GPA of 3.70. - 26) The student who has the highest GPA with a first class on completing the Bachelor of Science Honours in Speech and Hearing Sciences in Audiology, shall be awarded a gold medal, provided that the student - a) has completed the relevant requirements within four consecutive academic years, AND - b) has passed all course units during the first attempt, AND - c) has obtained grades of B or better in more than 50% of the total number of credits offered, AND - d) has obtained a minimum GPA of 3.70. - 27) A student who does not fulfil the requirements stipulated in Section 21) for award of the Bachelor of Science Honours in Speech and Hearing Sciences but who